 Published on October 1st, 2013 | by Samantha Hoffmann, Staff writer

-On October 9, the Blues play the first game in a five-game series against the reigning Stanley Cup champion Chicago Blackhawks.
+On Oct.
+9, the Blues play the first of five games against the reigning Stanley Cup champion Chicago Blackhawks.
 The Blues and the Blackhawks used to have a much more serious rivalry, one where every game was a hard-fought battle for the victory.
-Recent seasons have seen the rekindling of this rivalry.
-Last season, the series was almost split, with Chicago winning three games to St. Louis’ two.
+Recent seasons have seen a rekindling of the rivalry, with both teams contending for the Stanley Cup on a yearly basis.

-After some slight changes to their roster this offseason, the Blackhawks have come upon another rebuilding year similar to the one they faced after the last time they won the Stanley Cup in 2010.
-However, this time the changes were not as drastic, leaving them with a similar corps of players to the one that went all the way last year.
-On the other hand, the Blues have made great improvementsin regards to their weaknesses by signing Derek Roy and Brenden Morrow and resigning Chris Stewart.
-This makes the Blues much more of a threat this coming season, as they have been more and more dangerous as years have passed under coach Ken Hitchcock’s tooling.
-If they are able to take this game and this series, they position themselves as a serious Stanley Cup threat.
+After some slight changes to their roster this offseason, the Blackhawks find themselves in a position similar to the one they were in after their 2010 title.
+However, this time the changes were not as drastic, as the Blackhawks return a similar roster to the won that went all the way last season.
+On the other hand, the Blues have made great improvements by re-signing right wing Chris Stewart and adding free agents Derek Roy and Brenden Morrow.
+This makes the Blues a serious threat once again this coming season, as Ken Hitchcock’s will have even more tools at his disposal.
+This series will go a long way in terms of deciding who wins the Central Division.

-The Los Angeles Kings have eliminated the Blues from the postseason each of the last two years, going on to win the Stanley Cup the first.
-This last postseason series against the Kings was extremely hard-hitting, with each team trying to force the other one to make small mistakes.
+The Los Angeles Kings have eliminated the Blues from the postseason each of the past two years, going on to win the Stanley Cup the first.
+This last playoff series against the Kings was extremely hard-hitting, with each team trying to force the other to make small mistakes.
 Unfortunately, the Blues’ defense seemed to pinch at the wrong times, giving up too many odd-man chances on their own net.
-This season, if they hope to win, the Blues need to focus on both tightening up their defense and allowing fewer giveaways.
-Their issue did not lie so much in the face-off circle or in the hit realm as it did small slip-ups that the quick (pun intended) Kings were able to capitalize on.
+This season, the Blues need to focus on both tightening up their defense and allowing fewer giveaways if they hope to solve Los Angeles.
+Their issue did not lie so much in the face-off circle or in the hit realm as it did small slip-ups that the high-powered Kings were able to capitalize on.

-On the other hand, if the Blues also send many players to the Olympics, a quick rebound may prove the difference between a team that wins the Cup and one that makes silly mistakes due to exhaustion.
+On the other hand, the Blues could be at a disadvantage if they send a significant portion of their roster to Sochi.
+If that happens, they could suffer from the same disadvantages the Canucks would be facing in those circumstances.
 Expect this game to be indicative of how the rest of the season may go for the Blues at this point.